Price 1 AdultZAR 4900.00

 There are many excellent restaurants and hotels in the region.
 So why stay in the traffic?
 Contact us about attractive stays.

-All tours conducted by fully qualified English speaking tour guides in approved vehicles.
+All tours are conducted by fully qualified English-speaking tour guides in approved vehicles.
 Other language guides on request

 Pick up and drop anywhere Johannesburg/Pretoria/Airport.

-Free Mineral water included on all our trips!
+Free Mineral water is included on all our trips!